freeCodeCamp/guide/src/pages/articles/math/volume-of-a-cone/index.md

 ---
-title: Volume of A Cone
+title: Volume of a Cone
 ---
-## Volume of A Cone
+## Volume of a Cone

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/volume-of-a-cone/index.md).